Laura drove her car onto my drive one morning. I was not expecting her.

 ‘Seriously,’ she said.

-I marched her to the doctor’s.
+I marched Laura to the doctor’s surgery.
 The waiting room was full.
 I demanded an appointment.
 ‘I need help with my daughter,’ I said.
 The receptionist led us to an office, to sit and wait.
 I remember staring at an empty mug, wondering what would become of my girl.
-I felt empty too.
+I felt as empty as the mug.

-We sat by side by side, facing our GP, she told him what had happened; she told him honestly.
+We sat by side by side, facing our GP, Laura told him what had happened.
+She told him honestly.

 ‘It’s not just that,’ I jumped in, ‘her behaviour’s spiralling out of control, because she drinks too much alcohol.’